 We've reached 150,000 learners with innovative educational technology.

-99% of young prisoners we supported voluntarily accessed counselling and testing services.
+99% of young prisoners we supported have since voluntarily accessed counselling and testing services.

 Our rural solar electrification projects have brought low-cost, sustainable power to 4,768 people.

 We work to engage young people in sexual and reproductive health issues, encouraging them to access services and empowering them to realise their rights.
 We work to strengthen the capacity of youth clubs and networks, and encourage young people to become involved in decision-making processes, holding those in authority to account.

 We work to improve access to sexual and reproductive health (SRH) services in prisons, supporting young inmates to make informed decisions about their health, and building their resilience for life post-release.
 By training fellow prisoners as volunteer counsellors, we help to develop peer support networks which raise awareness of health issues, provide cell-based care, offer psychosocial support, and give advice on living with HIV and AIDS.

 This support model has led to increased demand for SRH services, with almost 99% of young prisoners engaged in our projects voluntarily seeking testing and counselling.
 After release, 80% of those who took part in counselling in prison were successfully reintegrated into their community.